Accelerated First-Order Optimization under Nonlinear Constraints: Supplementary Material of Sec.

+Thm.~\ref{Thm:GDV} requires knowledge of $L_l$, the smoothness constant of the Lagrangian, which requires a bound on $\lambda^*$.
+This is further discussed in App.~\ref{App:Sec1}, where we also add a corollary that shows that a $1/k$ rate is obtained if the smoothness constant $L_l$ is unknown.
 The application of Thm.~\ref{Thm:GDV} requires knowledge of the smoothness constant $L_l$ of $l$, which may require a bound on the optimal dual multiplier $\lambda^*$ if $g$ is nonlinear.
 This can be viewed as a quantitative constraint qualification, since the multiplier $\lambda^*$ can be bounded by

 where $\underline{\sigma}$ denotes the minimum singular value and $W(x)$ the matrix with columns $\nabla g_i(x)$, $i\in I_x$.

 If such a quantitative constraint qualification is not available, the following corollary of Thm.~\ref{Thm:GDV} still applies and characterizes the convergence of Alg.~\ref{alg:CGDV}: \begin{corollary} Let the function $f$ be $\mu$-strongly convex and $L$-smooth, let $g$ be concave and $L_\text{g}$-smooth, and let